vvv-school/assignment_solve-maze/README.md

 into the target area (still circular).

 ## How to proceed
-We provide you with a code controlling the craft that performs a very basic random search.
-Will you be able to come up with a better strategy? :wink:
+We provide in [**src/craft.cpp**](./src/craft.cpp) a code controlling the craft that performs a very basic random search.
+Will you be able to modify the code to implement a better strategy? :wink:

 Once done, you can test your code in two ways: